adamgligor/adamgligor.github.io/_posts/2016-07-15-Web-apps-using-NancyFx-and-Sqlite.md

 tags: .net
 ---

-Simple problems require simple tools.
-I got the opportunity to build a small .Net web app using the less known web framework NancyFx.
-Combine that with Sqlite for storage engine and Ratchet for front-end and you're in for a threat.
+Simple problems require simple solutions.
+I got the opportunity to build a small .Net web app using the less known web framework NancyFx, Sqlite for storage  and Ratchet library for the ui.

 ## The setup